Tellusant/docs/nowcasts-ongoing-analyses/beige-book.md

 ---
-title: "Nowcast: Sentiment Analysis of Economic Activity—Based on the Beige Book of July 15, 2026"
+title: "Beige Book Nowcast: Sentiment Analysis of Economic Activity"
 description: "The Fed's Beige Book, Summary of Commentary on Current Economic Conditions, covers current economic activity for the 12 Federal Reserve Districts.
 Tellusant converts it into a quantitative nowcast."
 image: /assets/social-card-beig.png
 ---